sorellabs/specify/README.md

 > **NOTE**
 >
 > If you don't have npm, you'll need to install Node.js and npm in your
-> system before installing My Library.
-For browsers, you can follow the
+> system before installing Specify.
-> alternative installation instructions instead.

 A tool like [Browserify][] or [Webpack][] can be used to run Specify in platforms that don't implement Node-style modules, like the Browser.